Is Your Webcam Not Working on Zoom? Here’s What to Do

 Windows 10 Issues with Using a Webcam on Zoom

-If you’re having issues with using a webcam with Zoom on Windows 10, follow along to help resolve your issues.
+If you’re having issues using a webcam with Zoom on Windows 10, follow along to help resolve your issues.

 - Open up the Start menu and click on Settings.